Aki-data-analysis/partner-onboarding-edm-automation-/README.md

 This EDM automation project was initiated to proactively guide new partners through their first month of onboarding.
 It provides timely answers to common questions and reinforces engagement through milestone-based communications.
 By analysing the first month’s behavioural data (e.g., agreement status, referral activities, portal usage), partners showing active engagement are nurtured further through this flow.

-Partners not reaching the desired activity levels within the first month will be transitioned into a separate re-engagement system designed explicitly for inactive partners.
+Partners who do not reach the desired activity levels within the first month will be transitioned into a separate re-engagement system designed specifically for inactive partners.
 This two-tiered approach maximises operational efficiency, personalises partner communications, and minimises long-term churn risk.

 ---